pyrite-dev/minigamepad/README.md

 backend is started, but not complete.

 #### xinput
-backend has not yet been started other than linking.
+backend is started, but not complete.

 ### macos (iokit)
 backend has not been started